LisaMolloy5/Animal-Matching-Game/TESTING.md

 ### First Time Visitor Goals
 * As a first time visitor, I want to easily understand how to play the game.
  1. On entering the game the user is greeted with a menu consisting of a 'Start' button and a 'How to play' button.
- 2. When clicked the 'How to play' displays a pop up giving a storie to the game and instructions on how to play"
+ 2. When clicked the 'How to play' button displays a pop up giving a background story to the game and instructions on how to play"

 * As a first time visitor, I want to easily navigate to the game page.
  1. On entering the game the user is greeted with a menu consisting of a 'Start' button and a 'How to play' button.